Elevation Profile of Everest Base Camp Trek

-You get started on trekking trails of this iconic exploration from Lukla Airport, which is at an elevation of 2,846 meters (9,337 feet).
-Then, following winding trail, you move along the popular highlights in this mainstream to reach Everest Base Camp, which is situated at an elevation of 5,364 meters (17,598 feet).
+You get started on trekking trails of this iconic exploration from Lukla Airport, an elevation of 2,846 meters (9,337 feet).
+Then, following winding trail, you move along the popular highlights in this mainstream to reach Everest Base Camp situated at an elevation of 5,364 meters (17,598 feet).
 However, Everest Base Camp Trek elevation doesn’t reach its peak point at the foothills of tallest mountain in the world.
-Kala Patthar, the most popular viewpoint in the Everest region is highest altitude jump point of EBC trekking.
+Kala Patthar, the most popular viewpoint in Everest region is highest altitude jump point of EBC trekking.

-Kala Patthar is situated at an altitude of 5,644 meters (18,517 feet), and hiking to this vantage point is popular for most epic views of eastern Himalayan peaks.
-It is also said that a journey in Everest region isn’t complete without a hike to this popular viewpoint.
-Thus, even if your journey ends at the foot base of the tallest alpine peak in the world, you do an early morning hike to Kala Patthar on the next day before descending to Pheriche (4,371 meters).
-So, overall elevation in Everest Base Camp Trek route after starting trekking journey from Lukla to Kala Patthar is approximately 2,780 meters (9,120 feet).
+Kala Patthar situated at altitude of 5,644 meters (18,517 feet), and hiking to this vantage point is popular for most epic views of eastern Himalayan peaks.
+It is also said that a journey in Everest region isn’t complete without hike to popular viewpoint.
+Thus, even if your journey ends at foot base of tallest alpine peak in the world, you do an early morning hike to Kala Patthar on next day before descending to Pheriche (4,371 meters).
+So, overall elevation in Everest Base Camp Trek route after starting trekking journey from Lukla to Kala Patthar approximately 2,780 meters (9,120 feet).

 Day-by-day Elevation Breakdown

-This is standard 14-day Everest Base Camp Trek itinerary plan of Ace Vision Treks with detailed elevation gain during each day.
-With this, it is easy for you to understand day-to-day Everest Base Camp Trek elevation, walking duration, and distance.
+EBC journey standard 14-day Everest Base Camp Trek itinerary plan of Ace Vision Treks with detailed elevation gain during each day.
+Breakdawn list! easy for you to understand day-to-day Everest Base Camp Trek elevation, walking duration, and distance.

 Everest Base Camp Trek Itinerary